News / Analysis

 Europe – EU stepping up anti-Trump tariff retaliation

-European benchmarks continued to enjoy market optimism yesterday, the FTSE closing up 2.09%, as the European Parliament passed yesterday a proposed bill to streamline retaliatory steps against the US-imposed trade tariffs.
+European benchmarks continued to enjoy A location or entity where people and entities can negotiate and trade assets of value. optimism yesterday, the FTSE closing up 2.09%, as the European Parliament passed yesterday a proposed bill to streamline retaliatory steps against the US-imposed trade tariffs.

 The Euro is very slightly down despite missed expectations for May’s factory orders in Germany, which added 10.4% MoM, compared to the expected 15%.
 Industrial production figures from this morning, however, missed expectations with a 7.8% increase in May.